Charge-4e supercurrent in a two-dimensional InAs-Al superconductor-semiconductor heterostructure: Results and Discussion

 \subsection{Shapiro steps}

 So far, we have used the Josephson radiation measurements to identify the emergence of a $4$e supercurrent in the SQUID.
-In the last part of this work, we discuss Shapiro step measurements that complement our radiation experiment.
-When a microwave drive tone is sent to a JJ, distinct voltage plateaus in the $V(I)$ characteristic appear, known as Shapiro steps.
-For a conventional $ \sin(\varphi) $ junction, each plateau corresponds to a Cooper-pair absorbing $ n $ photons with frequency $f_{\rm d}$ to overcome the Shapiro step voltage $V_n$, such that $2eV_n = nhf_{\rm d}$.
+In the last part of this work, we discuss Shapiro step measurements that complement the radiation experiment.
+When a microwave drive tone is sent to a JJ, distinct voltage plateaus in the $V(I)$ characteristic appear, known as Shapiro steps\cite{SHAPIRO1964,Raes2020,Ueda2020,Iorio2023,valentini2023radio}.
+For a conventional $ \sin(\varphi) $ junction, each plateau corresponds to a Cooper-pair absorbing $ n $ photons with frequency $f_{\rm d}$ to overcome the Shapiro step voltage $V_n$, and the energy relation reads $2\text{e}V_n = nhf_{\rm d}$.
+The presence of higher harmonics in the CPR of the junction changes the energy relation to $2meV_n = nhf_{\rm d}$, corresponding to $ m $ Copper-pairs absorbing $ n $ photons to overcome the voltage step.

-Here, the SQUID is irradiated by a microwave tone of fixed frequency $f_{\textrm{d}} = \SI{7.5}{\giga\hertz}$ at variable output power $P_{\rm d}$.
-The signal is applied to the microwave input line, connecting the device to the amplification chain through a directional coupler (see SM).
+We apply a microwave tone of fixed frequency $f_{\textrm{d}} = 7.5$~GHz to the SQUID with different output power $P_{\rm d}$ values.
+The signal is applied to the microwave input line, connecting the device to the amplification chain through a directional coupler (see Supplementary Note 1).
 In Fig.~\ref{fig:Fig4v2}(a), we plot the SQUID differential resistance $dV/dI$ at $\Phi_{\rm ext}=0$ as a function of current bias $I$ and $P_{\rm d}$ in a symmetric gate configuration.
-In the left panel we plot $dV/dI$ versus $I$, and on the right we plot the data as a function of the integrated voltage $V_{\rm int}$ scaled by $hf_{\rm d}/2e$.
+In the left panel we plot $dV/dI$ versus $I$, and on the right we plot the data as a function of the integrated voltage $V_{\rm int}$ scaled by $hf_{\rm d}/2\text{e}$.
 Shapiro-steps occur at integer values of the scaled voltage as dips in differential resistance.

 The data in Fig.~\ref{fig:Fig4v2}b) is measured for the same gate values as in Fig.~\ref{fig:Fig4v2}a), but at $\Phi_{\rm ext}=\Phi_{0}/2$.
 In this configuration, the SQUID resembles an effective $ \sin(2\varphi) $ junction because the 2e supercurrent is suppressed.
-The energy relation for the appearance of Shapiro steps is given in this case by $4eV_n = nhf_{\rm d}$, resulting in a doubling of the number of observed steps.
+The energy relation for the appearance of Shapiro steps is given in this case by $4\text{e}V_n = nhf_{\rm d}$, resulting in a doubling of the number of observed steps.
 In line with the theoretical expectations~\cite{Souto2022}, both integer and half-integer Shapiro steps are equally visible in the data.
+Differences between this measurement and Shapiro steps measurements performed on Josephson junction with a high quality factor~\cite{LeCalvez2019} are attributed to the $ 10~\si{\ohm} $-shunt in our device.